 Who are we and what do we do?

-The Crisis Management Planning Directorate is part of the European External Action Service and at the core of the EU Common Security and Defence Policy as part of the EU Common Foreign and Security Policy (CSDP).
-It is one of the "youngest" directorates; was created in 2009, following European Council conclusions encouraging the establishment of a new, single civilian-military strategic planning structure for CSDP operations and missions.
+The Crisis Management Planning Directorate is part of the European External Action Service and embodies a basic part of the EU Common Foreign and Security Policy (CSDP).
+It is one of the "youngest" directorates; was created in 2009, following European Council conclusions encouraging the establishment of a new, single civilian-military strategic planning structure for EU peace-keeping and humanitarian operations and missions.
 The CMPD works under the political control and strategic direction of the Political and Security Committee (PSC) consisting of the representatives of all the 28 Member States.
 The CMPD also provides assistance and advice to the High Representative and the relevant EU Council bodies.

 What we do?
 (All the points under can be clicked on, which opens the detailed explanation of the activity – see below)

 The objective of the strategic planning is to develop possible options for EU action.
 It also serves as a basis for the decision of the EU Council on "what to do, why, where and with whom" in an international crisis situation.
 These options are put together in a so-called Crisis Management Concept (CMC) which is proposed to EU ministers for approval.
 It forms the basis of the operational planning and the conduct of a mission.

 The Strategic planning is conducted in a so-called integrated way, involving both civilian and military planners and in consultation with other services within and outside of the EEAS.
 Recent Crisis Management Concepts (CMC) developed by us include those for a civilian mission to support the internal security forces in Mali, a military operation to contribute to a secure environment in the Central African Republic and an advisory mission for Security Sector Reform in Ukraine.